 Justin Peake is an American drummer, sound composer, improviser, and experimental media artist.
 His music is built from acoustic and electronic elements often using his own interactive software instruments.
 He has released music on the Moodgadget, Ghostly International, Ears & Eyes, and Articulated Works labels.
 He has been based in New Orleans since 2007.

-He is the main programmer behind FIGURE, a new music platform for improvised musical arrangement / conduction as well as M.A.N.T.I.S. (the Mutually Adaptive Neuro-Tonal Interface System) which is a physiological musical instrument based on the performers heart rate and breath.
+A graduate of NYU’s Interactive Telecommunications Program (ITP), he focused on building software for variably structured improvisation in performance.
+His work encompasses sound, space, and light.
+He is the main developer behind FIGURE, a new music software for improvised conduction as well as MANTIS (the Mutually Adaptive Neuro-Tonal Interface System) which is a physiological musical instrumen incorporating realtime analysis of an individual’s heart-rate.

-He is a researcher, writer, and educator and is an adjunct instructor at New York University and Tulane University.
+He is a researcher and educator and has worked as a teacher & lecturer at New York University and Tulane University.

 “...a wonderful glimpse into not only what music can be, but also how art must necessarily involve its audience...”- Mike Griffith, myneworleans.com

 “Peake belongs to a rich corner of the New Orleans music scene, one that is nonetheless largely invisible within the town’s broader musical culture.
 In the birthplace of jazz - a music born out of the freedom of creative improvisation.
 Peake’s electro-acousticism is just one branch of an extremely varied tradition.”- Zachary Young, offbeat.com